ricardohsmello/ricas-financas-origin/README.md

 - mvn spring-boot:run
  ```

- The command above w'll start the ricas-financas-backend and create all the tables in database using #flywaydb
+ The command above w'll start the ricas-financas-backend and create all the tables in database using Flywaydb migration.

+ If everything its ok, the API Rest w'll start on 8080 and you can access